 Turn right side out.
 No need to sew up the opening, we will do that when we sew the edges, next.

 Fold the end about 3/4 from the top.
-Line up where your velcro will go and sew or iron on your Velcro.
+Line up where your Velcro will go and sew or iron on your Velcro.
 See my post on how to sew on Velcro.

-Next line up the edges, pin(with bobby pins or fabric clips for best results) and sew in place.
-I accidentally used pins the first time. lol
+Next, line up the edges, pin(with bobby pins or fabric clips for best results) and sew in place.

 inspiration by: feelincrafty